muhammadzuama/muhammadzuama/README.md

 ### 👋 Hi, I'm Muhammad Zuama AL Amin!

-Fresh graduate dari Program Studi Teknologi Informasi Universitas Jember.
+I'm a fresh graduate in Information Technology from the University of Jember, Indonesia.
-Saya memiliki minat dalam **pengembangan aplikasi Android** dan **kecerdasan buatan**, terutama di bidang **Natural Language Processing (NLP)**.
+I have a strong passion for **Android development** and **Artificial Intelligence**, especially in the field of **Natural Language Processing (NLP)**.

 ---

-### 💼 Fokus Saat Ini
+### 💼 Current Focus
-- 🔬 Penelitian di bidang Machine Learning dan NLP
+- 🔬 Research in Machine Learning and NLP
-- 📱 Pengembangan aplikasi Android berbasis AI
+- 📱 Building intelligent Android applications
-- 📖 Belajar mendalam tentang model transformer dan deep learning
+- 📖 Deepening knowledge in transformer-based models and deep learning techniques

 ---

-### 🚀 Proyek Unggulan
+### 🚀 Highlight Projects
-1. 🔎 **[FindFe](https://github.com/zuamaamin/findfe)** – Aplikasi pencarian lokasi berbasis Flutter
+1. 🔎 **[FindFe]** – A location-based search app built with Flutter
-2. 📰 **Deteksi Hoaks Berbasis Android** – Sistem klasifikasi berita menggunakan 1D-CNN + BERT
+2. 📰 **Fake News Detection App** – Android app that classifies news using 1D-CNN and BERT
-3. ☁️ **Prediksi Cuaca Android** – Aplikasi prediksi cuaca berbasis LSTM
+3. ☁️ **Weather Forecasting App** – Android app for weather prediction using LSTM
-4. 🧠 **Model Deep Learning untuk Klasifikasi dan Prediksi** – Eksperimen NLP & CV dengan TensorFlow dan PyTorch
+4. 🧠 **Deep Learning Models for Prediction and Classification** – Custom experiments in NLP and computer vision

 ---